 Regular Care with Basic tools

 Since most hardwood boards are lacquer-free, the shine of our wood products naturally fades as the oil permeates through the wood or is washed off.
-However, color and shine can be restored by reapplying a small amount of oil.
+However, you can restore color and shine by reapplying a small amount of oil.

 You don’t have to oil a board before first using it.
 Just buy when you have an opportunity and then get into a routine.